 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - RCR wants to keep its contents open access.
 Still, we need to pay for some necessary technical products (e.g., monthly webspace, server support, DOI numbers) and technical collaborators (e.g., copy editors, proofreaders, designers, computer specialists).
-Therefore, please note that RCR has to charge a fair production fee if a manuscript is accepted for publication.
-Follow the link below and read the information to check the list of discounts and waivers before submitting the manuscript.
-If you do not qualify and the fee is expensive for you, write to us and ask for a discount or waiver before submitting the manuscript.
-Tell us your case!
-We may help you! email@example.com Information: https://www.rcommunicationr.org/index.php/rcr/submit/production-charges
+Therefore, RCR invites you to pay an optional fair production fee if a manuscript is accepted for publication and you have department or research project funds.
+Follow the link below and read the complete information: https://www.rcommunicationr.org/index.php/rcr/submit/production-charges

 - Does your manuscript comply with our "Author Guidelines"? (https://www.rcommunicationr.org/index.php/rcr/write-an-article/author-guidelines) Remember that you can send a proposal to the editor before writing a manuscript (https://www.rcommunicationr.org/index.php/rcr/submit/Proposal-Form) In case of doubts, write to: editor[at]rcommunicationr.org

 - Ensure that you have obtained the necessary permission from coauthors and copyright holders.
 The reproduction of any illustration, table, figure, or lengthy quotation that has been previously published requires a written permission.

 The philosophy of the journal is to be open and to make all articles accessible.
 It is our belief that open access is a must in the future of science.